kyleoneill/pat/homelab_backend/design/hl-2-messaging.md

 ```

 There should be a way to populate a chat when a user opens a connection, or to load messages if the user scrolls up in
 a chat.
-The `ReceiveChatUpdateRequest` packet variant should allow users to request a batch of messages.
+The `GetChatState` packet variant should allow users to request a batch of messages, which will be sent as
+a `SendChatState`.

 ### Broadcasting
 Messages will need to be broadcast to all relevant clients, an example flow would look like this